hongphuchcmus/SchedulerRaylibHCMUS/README.md

 # Problems
 The VSCode template is from [Andrew Hamel Codes](https://youtu.be/xWWqhQ1JnvE?si=nqmY1581xXtpsxsh).
 The author said this workflow is outdated but to me it's a very easy way to get started with Raylib using VSCode.
 This template helps you seperate your logic into mutiple .c files and .h files.

-Note that with this setup, changes made in headers file **won't** be recompiled sometimes.
+Note that with this setup, changes made in header files **won't** be recompiled sometimes.
 If you encounter some weird errors, try clear the build with `make clean` and press `F5` again.